facepalmdriven/pyapid/README.md

 Of course, it is important to have proper testing in place for these pull requests, without automated testing this can become very hard to manage.

-To avoid dependency hell, a good strategy is to keep your dependencies minimal, updating the language runtime with it the standard library is significantly easier than updating the whole dependency graph.
+To avoid dependency hell, a good strategy is to keep your dependencies minimal, updating the runtime and the standard library is significantly easier than updating the whole dependency graph.
 It is OK to take the easy path as a beginner and just use the libraries, but as one learns and grows it is important to understand that dependencies are rarely optimized for _your specific usecase_.
 It is important to _know what your specific use case is_ and then to judge whether implementing something that solves it 100% for you, not 80% or 200%, will result in simpler code, fewer dependencies, easier long term maintenance and so on.

 This practice is unfortunately rarely followed in Python, but it is [pretty popular in Go](https://go.dev/doc/articles/wiki/).
 This has also to do with the fact that [Go](https://pkg.go.dev/std) and [Python](https://docs.python.org/3/library/) standard libraries have very different focus.
 This is alright, the languages are different, and a thing that is idiomatic in one language is not neccessarily in another.